ganeshthirumani-05/Intern/README.md

 # Intern
-This my first project as an Intern
+ first projects as an Intern